eapowertools/qs-admin-playbook/docs/system_planning/practice_recovery_processes.md

 - Verify:
   - Key apps can be opened (reference [Analyze App Adoption](../asset_management/apps/analyze_app_adoption.md) for guidance)
   - Key reload tasks execute successfully (reference [Analyze Tasks](../asset_management/tasks/analyze_tasks.md) for guidance)
-  - Customized Authentication mechanisms work
+  - Customized authentication mechanisms work
   - Customized integrations work (e.g. portals, automation tasks)

 Insofar as the VM retains the same server name, the backup should initialize successfully.
 If the hostname is changed then refer to [this Qlik Support article](https://support.qlik.com/articles/000014456) for guidance.